TomasHubelbauer/dagre/readme.md

 ## Remove node if it is the only node at the side of an edge being removed

 If the incident node has no other connections, remove it with the edge.

+## Implement https://web.dev/file-system-access load/save where supported

+Keep local storage as a fallback for the demo in browsers where it is not and maybe add load and save buttons for that case.